Advance Your Fire Service Career with a Bachelor’s Degree

 Nationally Recognized, Affordable Fire Science Degree Online

-Attend full time or part time online with a flexible, career-focused pathway.
-We work with you to apply earned college credits and work experience credits and secure scholarships for you.
+Attend full-time or part-time online with a flexible, career-focused program.
+We work with you to leverage previous college credits and work experience and secure scholarships.
 Graduate ready to pursue a variety of emergency services careers, like dispatcher or fire chief.